shhac/toss/README.md

 # toss

-A fast, tiny dice rolling CLI written in Zig.
+A fast dice rolling CLI written in Zig.

 ## Installation